ego-lay-atman-bay/rk-blender/README.md

 build-blender-extension --install
 # or
 bbext --install
+# or
+py -m bbext --install
+# or
+python -m bbext --install
 ```

 If you're tunning blender 4.2.4 LTS or 4.3.0, you need to add the `--ensure-cp311` flag to the command.
 This just fixes an issue with compatibility checks that this extension was effected by (though that issue is fixed in blender 4.3.1).